johanneshiry/scalaxal/README.md

 ## Status

 Stable.
-Tested only on the XAL.XML and XAL_AU.XML example files from OASIS, included here in the xal-files directory.
+Tested on the XAL.XML and XAL_AU.XML example files from OASIS, included here in the xal-files directory.

-Ringo Wathelet